-Upon arrival on campus, ALL visitors - including parents, relatives and caregivers - must report to the unit office, sign in, and obtain a visitor's pass BEFORE going to a classroom or anywhere else on campus.
+Upon arrival on campus, ALL visitors - including parents, relatives, and caregivers - must report to the unit office, sign in, and obtain a visitor's pass BEFORE going to a classroom or anywhere else on campus.
 All visitors are expected to follow school rules to ensure that visits do not disrupt the learning environment or endanger the safety of students or staff.
-At the end of the visit, visitors must report back to the unit office, sign out and return the visitor's pass. .
-Visitation to all other program sites is arranged through the Program office.
+At the end of the visit, visitors must report back to the unit office, sign out, and return the visitor's pass.
+Visitation to all other program sites is arranged through the program office.

-At applicable programs, KS depends greatly on parents, relatives and community volunteers to enhance its curriculum and to make such things as field trips and special activities possible.
-In order to provide the safest environment for students and volunteers, KS requires every volunteer who will be in direct contact with students for an extended period, and/or on a regular basis, to complete a volunteer information form available at the Director's office.
+At applicable programs, KS depends on parents, relatives, and community volunteers to enhance its curriculum and to make such things as field trips and special activities possible.
+In order to provide the safest environment for students and volunteers, KS requires every volunteer who will be in direct contact with students for an extended period, and/or on a regular basis, to complete a volunteer information form.
+Forms are available through your respective program's coordinator.